ekinsipahi/frontend/README.md

 # Frontend Project's built by Ekin Sipahi
-This is my repo for the frontend projects that i've built before.
+This is the repo for the frontend projects that i've built before.